Engee documentation

 In this basic example, we will look at the principle of generating

-vector signals on the example of five discrete sinusoids,
+vector signals using the example of five discrete sinusoids,

-we will learn about basic operations on vector signals,
+learn about the basic operations on vector signals,

 model.png

-The model consists of discrete sinusoidal signal source blocks DSP Sine Wave,
+The model consists of blocks of a discrete sinusoidal signal source DSP Sine Wave,

 block Gain, multiplying the input signal by a constant value,

-block Sum of Elements, summarising the elements of the vector input,
+block Sum of Elements, summing the elements of the vector input,

-and block Selector, allocating elements from the vector input.
+and the block Selector, which extracts elements from the vector input.

 The parameters of the signal source block are shown in the figure below.

-It should be noted that in the model we generate five sinusoids at once,
+It is worth noting that in the model we generate five sinusoids at once,

-setting the values of amplitudes, frequencies and initial phases by vector.
+setting the values of amplitudes, frequencies and initial phases using a vector.

 In our case, we generate signals of the same amplitude at